 The 2014 coup and recent elections

 But meanwhile, the Constitutional Court ruled that Yinluck had abused of her power as a high ranking official.
 Subsequently, the army imposed martial law and dissolved the government.
-In August 2014, the National Assembly elected General Prayut Chan-o-cha as prime minister.
-A new constitution was voted in 2016 and anchors the military’s power in Thai politics.
+As head of the National Council for Peace and Order, General Prayut Chan-o-cha affirmed that the coup was necessary to end the political instability.
+In 2016 Prayut’s military regime ratified a new constutution which anchors its power and influence in Thai politics.
 After several postponements, the first elections since the 2014 coup were held in March 2019.

 The history of Thailand proper spans over more than 7 centuries, beginning with the foundation of its first kingdom in Sukhothai.
 It is a complex story and has produced a society with an immense cultural diversity and heritage.
 The Thai people are only one of many (immigrants?) who have left their footprints in this country.
-While we cannot pinpoint their exact origin, they are very much the product of past encounters with other people.
-As the Thais settled in Southeast Asia, they incorporated the cultures and customs of various civilizations.
+While we cannot pinpoint their exact origin, they are very much the product of past encounters with various civilizations.
 Establishing their own states, which turned into full-fledged kingdoms, they have emerged as the dominant force in the region.
 Nevertheless, foreign influences in the modern era continue to shape their identity.

 Since the revolution of 1932, the Thai nation struggles to establish a full and stable democracy.
 There have been no less than 20 constitutions and charters (!).
 While all of them call for a constitutional monarchy, the degree to which Thailand’s political institutions hold power has varied from one constitution to another.
 Each one only seems to facilitate the rule of whichever government is in power.